microsoft/fast/packages/fast-permutator/README.md

 If an example or a default is not provided, fake data will be generated.

 ### Exporting an example
-An export `getExample` to retrieve an example piece of data.
+Use the export `getExample` to retrieve an example piece of data.

 ```javascript
 permutator.getExample(schema);
 ```

 ### Simplifying schemas
-An export `simplifySchemas` is available to show all schema permutations.
+Use the export `simplifySchemas` to show all schema permutations.
 This can be useful for extrapolating out all possible schema combinations.

 ```javascript
 permutator.simplifySchemas(schema, references);
 ```

 ### Finding properties
-An export `getDeepPropLocations` is available to find properties within the schema.
+Use the export `getDeepPropLocations` to find properties within the schema.

 ```javascript
 permutator.getDeepPropLocations(schema, propertyName);
 ```

 ### Resolve references
-An export `resolveReferences` can be used to resolve the references of a schema by consolidating them with their referenced schema.
+Use the export `resolveReferences` to resolve the references of a schema by consolidating them with their referenced schema.

 ```javascript
 permutator.resolveReferences(schema, references);
 ```

 ### Resolving properties
-An export `resolveSchemaProps` can be used to resolve the given props for a schema.
+Use the export `resolveSchemaProps` to resolve the given props for a schema.

 ```javascript
 permutator.resolveSchemaProps(schema, ['$ref', 'allOf']);
 ```

 ## Developing
-Contribute to files in the lib folder, these are the ES6 source files.
+Contribute to the ES6 source files in the lib folder.

 ## Testing
 Run `npm run test` to test the exposed utilities and schemas